Coal tub with iron body

 Miners’ Welfare Institute token

-This token is from the Bradford Colliery Miners’ Welfare Institute (BCMWI) on Teddington Road, Moston, Manchester.
+This token is from the Bradford Colliery Miners’ Welfare Institute (BCMWI) on Teddington Rd, Moston, Manchester.
 This institute was provided for Bradford and Moston Collieries which were finally connected together underground as they were only about 2.4 miles distant from each other.
 This institute is now known as the Miners Arts & Music Community Centre.

 Miners’ Welfare Institutes, or Miners’ Institutes, were started during the 19th and early 20th centuries as meeting and educational venues.
 They were owned by groups of coal miners who gave a proportion of their wages into a communal fund to pay for the construction and running of the buildings.
 The institutes often contained a library, reading room and meeting room.
 Additionally, they catered for the cultural, recreational and social life of coal-mining communities.